Sanna-s-LAB/Mendelian-randomization-Project/Grosso_et_al_2025/README.md

 ***QUESTIONS?***
-For questions regarding the code please contact Federica Grosso (federica.grosso@cnr.it) or Serena Sanna (serena.sanna@cnr.it)
+For questions regarding the code please contact Federica Grosso (federicagrosso@cnr.it) or Serena Sanna (serena.sanna@cnr.it)